-The NaPDI public portal is intended to serve a diverse group of researchers interested in the assessment of natural product-drug interactions.
-Potential users include, but are not limited to, drug-drug interaction scientists, clinical pharmacists, and drug-compendium editors.
+The NaPDI site is intended to serve a diverse group of researchers interested in the assessment of pharmacokinetic natural product-drug interactions.

-The public portal and associated data repository intend to provide a reliable resource where researchers can access scientific results, raw data, and recommended approaches to assess the clinical relevance of pharmacokinetic natural product-drug interactions.
+The NaPDI site and associated data repository intend to provide reliable resources where researchers can access scientific results, raw data, and recommended approaches to assess the clinical relevance of pharmacokinetic natural product-drug interactions.

-All data generated from NaPDI Center activities will be organized and archived into an open-access repository that is publicly accessible through a web-based public portal created and managed by the Informatics Core.
+All data generated from NaPDI Center activities are organized and archived into an open-access repository that is publicly accessible through a website created and managed by the Informatics Core.

-The Center uses ontologies to foster the reuse and interoperability of natural product-drug interaction (NPDI) data stored in the NaPDI data repository.
-[Judkins et al. 2017] Domain experts have produced a list of terms and definitions used in the repository to represent data from pharmacokinetic NPDI studies.
-For each term, an ontology expert attempts to map the definitions to existing ontologies.
+The NaPDI Center uses ontologies to foster the reuse and interoperability of natural product-drug interaction data stored in the repository.
+Domain experts have produced a list of terms used in the repository.
+For each term, an ontology expert maps the definitions to existing ontologies.
 Terms that are not present in existing ontologies are created within the Drug-Drug Interaction and Evidence Ontology (DIDEO).
-The NaPDI data repository provides links to term definitions through its user interface.
-Each term definition will have a unique identifying code that researchers and computer programs will be able to use to query the repository.
+Each term has a unique identifying code that researchers and computer programs can use to query the repository.

-Currently all published data generated from the in vitro and in vitro studies conducted by the NaPDI Center is available to researchers with no restrictions through the Center’s data repository.
-Natural product analytical data generated by the Center is also available to researchers upon request with no restrictions including certificate of analysis (CoA)-style reports and spectra from mass spectrometry and 1H NMR.
+All published data generated by the NaPDI Center are available to researchers through the repository.
+Natural product chemical characterization data are available to researchers upon request, including certificate of analysis-style reports and spectra from mass spectrometry and 1H NMR.

 FAIR Data Principles

-The NaPDI team strives to ensure that pharmacokinetic natural product-drug interaction (PK-NPDI) data satisfies the four foundational principles of good data management and stewardship — Findability, Accessibility, Interoperability, and Reusability (FAIR).
+The NaPDI Center strives to ensure that pharmacokinetic natural product-drug interaction data satisfy the four foundational principles of good data management and stewardship — Findability, Accessibility, Interoperability, and Reusability (FAIR).

-- Reusability: Documentation available on this portal provides clarity about data quality assurance and provenance, data usage restrictions, and the algorithms and tools required for reusability
+- Reusability: Documentation available on this website provides clarity about data quality assurance and provenance, data usage restrictions, and the algorithms and tools required for reusability.